85.7 F

 Northern Virginia leaders plead for state’s help amid federal job cuts

 ALEXANDRIA, Va.
-(AP) — Northern leaders urged on Tuesday to enact emergency legislation to help stabilize their local economy as the White House cuts federal , which they said has sharply impacted the dense cluster of government employees and contractors based in the suburbs of the nation’s capital.
+(AP) — Northern leaders urged lawmakers on Tuesday to enact emergency legislation to help stabilize their local as the White House cuts federal , which they said has sharply impacted the dense cluster of government employees and contractors based in the suburbs of the nation’s capital.

 Fairfax County Board Chairman Jeff McKay said the shift would impact staffing at other ventures, ranging from child care services to staffing at the local county .